 Right about now, making this pie with my recipe instead of pecans will save anywhere from five to seven dollars, depending on where you shop.
 Most folks I know can cook an entire supper for that amount of money!

 So I guess there is a double bonus involved, but in hindsight having a faux pecan pie for those with nut allergies is a much greater purpose.

 I have seen some varying recipes for faux pecan pie around the web.
 The most common one utilizing pinto beans in place of pecans.
-I have that on my list to try someday and I’ll probably do it around about the time I try raw oysters, but I couldn’t bring myself to suggest you put pintos in your pie so I set about developing my own faux pecan pie.
+I have that on my list to try someday and I’ll probably do it, but I couldn’t bring myself to suggest you put pintos in your pie so I set about developing my own faux pecan pie.

 I started with my Mother’s No Fail Pecan Pie recipe and then blended it a bit with that crust of my Strawberry Pretzel Salad (which is in my cookbook, but not on SouthernPlate.com).
 Everyone is always surprised that the crust isn’t made of pecans, so what a great inspiration to add to my pie!
 It took about seven pies to get the proportions and cooking time just right, because this pie really needs to be made as a deep dish but I’m finally ready to bring it to you today in it’s final form.

 I’m gonna start this post out with a disclaimer that I’m sure is obvious to just about everyone reading this: Pecan pie is not a health food.
 It’s not supposed to be.
 A good pecan pie is gonna contain butter, sometimes lots of it.
 It will also have sugar in various forms, usually granulated and corn syrup.
 A good pecan pie is not for the faint of heart but it is the golden nugget of pies.
 Rich, buttery, delicious.
 Unlike any other.
 This Faux Pecan Pie lives up to all of those expectations.